akilandrews/Argos3/README.md

 ## What it is!
-Argos3 project is a mulit-robot simulation running on a Vagrant Ubuntu Xenial VM guest Windows host.
+A Argos3 mulit-robot simulation project running on a Vagrant Ubuntu Xenial VM guest Windows host.

 ## Versions